Butch Lindley: All Pro Super Series career

 The All Pro Super Series was a stock car racing organization which operated from 1981 to 1990 by promote Bob Harmon (who later founded the All American 400 at the Nashville Fairgrounds).
 It was subsequently purchased by NASCAR, and operated as the NASCAR AutoZone Elite Division, Southeast Series until it was terminated in 2006.

-Having run in selected races of the All Pro Super Series from 1981 to 1983, in 1984 Lindley participated in all 24 events.
+Having run in selected races of the All Pro Super Series from 1981 to 1983, in 1984, Lindley participated in all 24 events.
 He finished in the top-five thirteen times, including seven wins, and was fourth in the final points standings.

-In 1985 he took part in four of 26 races in the All Pro Super series, and won twice.
+In 1985, Lindley took part in four of 26 races in the All Pro Super series, and won twice.
 It was the fourth race where he was killed.

 NASCAR Grand National career

 Lindley made his debut in the Winston Cup Series in 1979.
 He started fourteenth in a Kenny Childers Chevrolet at Martinsville and finished 28th after falling out early due to overheating.

 In 1981, Lindley made three starts in his own car, the No. 26 Chevrolet.
 He qualified fourth at Martinsville, but struggled in all three races.
 He did not finish any, and his best run was 24th at North Wilkesboro.

 In 1982, Lindley made four starts and finished only one.
 Driving the No. 01 Emanuel Zervakis Racing Buick, Lindley started 14th at Martinsville.
 He dominated the middle portion of the race, leading the most laps of his Grand National career (163), and finished second to Harry Gant.
 In his return to Martinsville later in the year, Lindley led two laps before dropping out due to engine failure.

 Lindley made two starts in 1983.
-Driving for Zervakis in the spring race at Richmond, Lindley led seven laps and came away with an eleventh place finish.
-He also ran at Martinsville for Bill Terry, recording a 25th place finish.
+Driving for Zervakis in the spring race at Richmond, Lindley led seven laps and came away with an eleventh-place finish.
+He also ran at Martinsville for Bill Terry, recording a 25th-place finish.

 Lindley's last career Grand National start came at Richmond in 1985 for Bobby Hawkins in a car with Larry McReynolds as crew chief.
 He drove the No. 16 Carolina Tool Chevrolet, started seventeenth and was running near the front before a lug bolt fell off and he settled for a nineteenth place finish.